What is Excessive Force and How Do I Report It?

 A recent incident saw a couple forcibly restrained by police in a branch of Tesco in Rochdale, Greater Manchester.
 According to mobile phone footage from the scene, it appears that the police officer who attended the incident swung his arm at Nasir Hussain after he refused to leave the store when Tesco colleagues apparently declined to sell the pair more than ten large bottles of water.
 Comments Hussain makes in the footage also refer to being “punched”.
 Moments later, his wife, Mahira Hussain, is forced to the ground and restrained.
 The policeman later received medical attention for injuries to his face.
 At the time of writing, a police watchdog is investigating the officer’s actions for signs of excessive force while the Hussains have been charged with assaulting an officer.

 The term “excessive force” does not have an exact definition and the level of force police officers may be expected to use can vary considerably between cases.
 A conduct document on the subject of “Police Use of Force” prepared for the The Independent Police Complaints Commission (IPCC, now replaced by the Independent Office for Police Conduct or IOPC) by TNS BMRB (now Kantar Public UK) in 2015 states that both the general public and members of the police force tend to rank the severity of types of force in a similar manner.
-The list that was generally agreed upon in rising order is as follows:

 - Voice Commands